tomtjes/nTRAC/FreePBX-config.md

 ;--== end of [macro-one-touch-record] ==--;
 ```
 In line 4, you can modify or add the parameters to your liking.
+Or, delete the line and use the defaults set in `ntrac.config`.
 The three files (channel 1, channel 2, output) will be passed to the script automatically.

 Next, edit the file `/etc/asterisk/globals_custom.conf` and add the line:
 `MONITOR_EXEC=/usr/local/bin/ntrac`

 Lastly, issue the command `fwconsole restart` to make the system aware of your changes.

-Tested with Incredible PBX 13-13 and 16-15
+Tested with Incredible PBX 13-13 and 16-15 on CentOS